Waterford Senior Hurling Championship

 The Waterford Senior Hurling Championship (known for sponsorship reasons as the JJ Kavanagh & Sons Senior Hurling Championship) is an annual hurling competition organised by the Waterford County Board of the Gaelic Athletic Association since 1897 for the top hurling teams in the county of Waterford in Ireland.

 The series of games are played during the spring, summer and autumn months with the county final currently being played at Walsh Park in October.
 Initially played as a knock-out competition, the championship currently features a group stage followed by a knock-out stage.
 The Waterford County Championship is an integral part of the wider Munster Senior Club Hurling Championship.
 The winners of the Waterford county final join the champions of the other hurling counties to contest the provincial championship.
 Twelve teams currently participate in the Waterford County Championship.
 The title has been won at least once by 23 different teams.
 The all-time record-holders are Mount Sion, who have won a total of 35 titles.
-Ballygunner are the title-holders after defeating Passage by 1–23 to 0–09 in the 2020 championship final.
+Ballygunner are the title-holders after defeating Abbeyside by 2–28 to 2–10 in the 2024 championship final.

-The championship

 Format

+Current format

-Group stage: The 12 teams are divided into two groups.
+Group stage: The 12 teams are divided into four groups of three.
 Each team plays each other once.
-The top four teams in each group advance to the kick-out stage.
-The fifth-placed teams in each group are eliminated from the championship.
-The bottom-placed teams in each group contest the relegation play-off.
+The top team in each group advance to the quarter final stage and are seeded.
+The second placed teams from each group are drawn against third placed teams in each group in a preliminary quarter final.
+The winners advance to the quarter finals whilst the losers are summoned to relegation semi-finals and finals, with one team being relegated to the premier intermediate grade.

+Preliminary quarter-finals: 8 teams contest this round.
+The 4 winning teams advance to the Quarter-finals.
+The 4 losing teams advance to the relegation play-offs.

-Relegation play-off: The losers of this game are relegated to the Waterford Intermediate Hurling Championship.
+Relegation play-off: 4 teams contest this round.
+The losing team are relegated to the Waterford Premier Intermediate Hurling Championship.

 Quarter-finals: 8 teams contest this round.
 The 4 winning teams advance to the Semi-finals.
 The 4 losing teams are eliminated from the championship.

 Semi-finals: 4 teams contest this round.
 The 2 winning teams advance to the Semi-finals.
 The 2 losing teams are eliminated from the championship.

 Final: The final is contested by the two semi-final winners.

+Teams

-Participating teams
+2026 teams

-The following 12 teams contested the 2018 championship:
+The following 12 teams will contest the 2026 Waterford Senior Hurling Championship:

+Qualification for subsequent competitions

+The Waterford Senior Hurling Championship winners qualify for the subsequent Munster Senior Club Hurling Championship.